 Glycolysis through aerobic glycolysis occurs when oxygen and hydrogen atoms join together to break down glucose and facilitate energy exchange.

-Anaerobic glycolysis is the transformation of glucose into lactate when limited amounts of oxygen (O2) are available.
+Anaerobic glycolysis transforms glucose into lactate when limited amounts of oxygen (O2) are available.
 This type of glycolysis is just an effective means of energy production during short, intense exercise, providing energy for a period ranging from 10 seconds to 2 minutes.

-The anaerobic glycolysis system is dominant from approximately 10 to 30 seconds during maximal effort.
-It is replenished very rapidly during this period and produces 2 ATP molecules per glucose molecule or approximately 5% of the energy potential of glucose (38 ATP molecules).
+The anaerobic glycolysis system is dominant during the maximal effort from approximately 10 to 30 seconds.
+It is replenished very rapidly during this period and produces 2 ATP molecules per glucose molecule or about 5% of the energy potential of glucose (38 ATP molecules).

-Analysis generation is thought to be the main means of energy production in organisms that previously had a high concentration in the atmosphere and an older form of energy production in cells.
+Analysis generation is the primary means of energy production in organisms with a high concentration in the atmosphere and an older form of energy production in cells.

-The main difference between anaerobic and aerobic glycolysis is that sugar is not completely broken down in the latter.
+The main difference between anaerobic and aerobic glycolysis is that sugar is not entirely broken down in the latter.
 Instead, it turns into lactic acid or ethyl alcohol.
-However, many animals and plants use the anaerobic pathway for the production of ATP.
+However, many animals and plants use the anaerobic pathway to produce ATP.

-Another difference between aerobic and anaerobic glycolysis has to do with the presence or absence of oxygen.
-If oxygen is involved, then the process is called aerobic; otherwise, without oxygen, the process becomes anaerobic.
+Another difference between aerobic and anaerobic glycolysis is the presence or absence of oxygen.
+If oxygen is involved, the process is aerobic; otherwise, the process becomes anaerobic without oxygen.

 The by-products of each process are also involved.
-Aerobic glycolysis has carbon dioxide and water as by-products, while anaerobic glycolysis generates by-products such as ethyl alcohol in plants and lactic acid in animals.
+Aerobic glycolysis has carbon dioxide and water as by-products, while anaerobic glycolysis generates results such as ethyl alcohol in plants and lactic acid in animals.